 So let’s say your ads are running well and you have people landing on your landing page.
 It is important not just to have more content explaining the benefit of your product or service but also to direct them to click on the right places.

-These call to action (CTA) buttons help do that.
-It’s the best way to get those people to convert either by offering them a free gift in exchange for an email or a short form to fill to start a trial.
+This call-to-action (CTA) buttons help do that.
+It’s the best way to get those people to convert either by offering them a free gift in exchange for an email or a short form to fill out to start a trial.

 This is a very important part of your lead generation and converting those people to customers and you will need to think carefully before deciding on the right call to action.